dmyersturnbull/mandos/README.md

 [![Code Quality (Scrutinizer)](https://scrutinizer-ci.com/g/dmyersturnbull/mandos/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/dmyersturnbull/mandos/?branch=main)
 [![Created with Tyrannosaurus](https://img.shields.io/badge/Created_with-Tyrannosaurus-0000ff.svg)](https://github.com/dmyersturnbull/mandos)

+The “kitchen sink” preprocessing tool for chemical screens:
-**Fetch knowledge on chemical compounds from public databases, squeezing it all into a consistent form.**
+**Fetch knowledge on compounds from public databases, squeezing it all into a consistent form.**

-Mandos extracts ~30 annotation types from ~15 databases.
+Mandos extracts ~30 annotation types, including:

-Types include mechanisms of action (MoAs), binding activity, disease indications, classifications, clinical trials, pathways involved, legal statuses, physical properties, and co-occurring literature terms.
+- mechanisms of action (MoAs), binding activity, classifications, pathways involved, gene expression effects,
-Output is formatted in consistent CSV files, mainly for consumption by algorithms.
+- disease indications, clinical trials, drug–drug interactions, co-occurring literature terms,
+- legal statuses, LD50, health hazards, acute exposure effects, physical properties, ...

-All knowledge is a semantic triple, such as `alprazolam inactive at BK receptor`, plus additional data specific to each type (e.g. EC50 or clinical phase).
+Output in CSV files is summarized as _semantic triples_, such as `alprazolam inactive at BK receptor`, with additional data (e.g. EC50 or clinical phase).
-It’s also happy to fetch annotations for compounds that are structurally similar to yours.
+It can also fetch annotations for structurally similar compounds.

+### 💡 Common uses

+It’s a preprocessing tool for algorithms and data analysis on chemical screens.
+_Example uses:_

+- What distinguishes your screening hits pharmacologically?
+- What distinguishes groups from a multidimensional screen?
+- Build a training set for machine learning.
+- Make sure your results aren’t explained by something like solubility.

+These tasks are often performed with just [ATC codes](https://www.ema.europa.eu/en/glossary/atc-code) or binding to [ChEMBL](https://www.ebi.ac.uk/chembl/) targets.
+But if your compounds lack ATC codes, or binding annotations – or don’t correlate with binding – you can compare against far more pharmacological variables, such as GO terms and literature co-occurrences.
+You can also get targets like `GABA-A receptor; anion channel` rather than specific GABA-A subunits and complexes.

 ### 🎨 Example

-You can use Mandos as a Python API or command-line tool.
+Use Mandos as a Python API or command-line tool.
 To search just the mechanism of action for alprazolam:

 ```bash